Finished the Kaguya-sama: Love Is War anime and feeling lost? You’re likely wondering where to jump into the

 Key Takeaways: Kaguya-sama Anime to Manga Guide

-- Your Starting Point is Chapter 152: After watching all of Season 3 and the movie The First Kiss Never Ends, the correct place to begin reading the manga is Chapter 152, which is in Volume 16.
+- Your Starting Point is Chapter 152: After watching all of Season 3 and the movie The First Kiss Never Ends, the correct place to begin reading the

-- Reading From Chapter 1 is Recommended: For the complete, unabridged story and to appreciate Aka Akasaka’s subtle foreshadowing and character work, starting from the beginning is the best path for dedicated fans.
+manga chapters for pacing, including the entire “School Trip” arc.
+These unadapted chapters contain valuable character development, especially for Ishigami and Iino. - Reading From Chapter 1 is Recommended: For the complete, unabridged story and to appreciate Aka Akasaka’s subtle foreshadowing and character work, starting from the beginning is the best path for dedicated fans.

-- A-1 Pictures’ Adaptation is Faithful: Despite skipping some content, the anime is a highly regarded and faithful adaptation of the source material’s main plot points, tone, and character arcs.
+Manga Is Complete: The Kaguya-samamanga finished its run at Chapter 281 (28 total volumes), meaning you can read the entire story from start to finish without interruption. - A-1 Pictures’ Adaptation is Faithful: Despite skipping some content, the anime is a highly regarded and faithful adaptation of the source material’s main plot points, tone, and character arcs.

 - The Story Gets More Serious: Be prepared for a tonal shift after the anime.
-The remaining manga arcs delve into more serious, dramatic territory, particularly with the “Shinomiya Family Arc.”
+The remaining

-- Read Officially on Viz Media: The best way to support the creator and get an accurate translation is by reading officially through the Viz Media or Shonen Jump app, or by purchasing the physical volumes.
+manga arcs delve into more serious, dramatic territory, particularly with the “Shinomiya Family Arc.” - Read Officially on Viz Media: The best way to support the creator and get an accurate translation is by reading officially through the Viz Media or Shonen Jump app, or by purchasing the physical volumes.

 Final Thoughts on Continuing Kaguya-sama: Love Is War